Morgoth: Quenta Silmarillion

 After the Creation, many Ainur enter into Eä.
 The most powerful of them are the Valar, the Powers of the World; the lesser, the Maiar, act as their followers and assistants.
-They immediately set about the ordering of the universe and Arda within it, according to the themes of Eru as best they understand them.
-Melkor and his followers enter Eä as well, but he is frustrated that his colleagues do not recognize him as leader of the new realm, despite his having a greater share of knowledge and power than all the rest.
+They set about the ordering of the universe and Arda within it, as they understand the themes of Eru.
+Melkor and his followers enter Eä as well, but he is frustrated that his colleagues do not recognize him as leader of the new realm, despite his great knowledge.
 In anger and shame, Melkor sets about ruining and undoing whatever the others do.

-Each of the Valar is attracted to a particular aspect of the world that becomes the focus of his or her powers.
-Melkor is drawn to terrible extremes and violence—bitter cold, scorching heat, earthquakes, rendings, breakings, utter darkness, burning light, etc. His power is so great that at first the Valar are unable to restrain him; he single-handedly contends with the collective might of all of the Valar.
-Arda never seems to achieve a stable form until the Vala Tulkas enters Eä and tips the balance.
+Each of the Valar is attracted to a particular aspect of the world.
+Melkor is drawn to extremes and violence—bitter cold, scorching heat, earthquakes, darkness, burning light.
+His power is so great that at first the Valar cannot restrain him; he contends with their collective might.
+Arda is unstable until the Vala Tulkas enters Eä and tips the balance.

-Driven out by Tulkas, Melkor broods in the darkness at the outer reaches of Arda, until an opportune moment arrives when Tulkas is distracted.
-Melkor re-enters Arda and attacks and destroys the Two Lamps, the only sources of light, along with the Valar's land of Almaren, which is wiped from existence.
-Arda is plunged into darkness and fire, and Melkor withdraws to his newly established dominion in Middle-earth.
-In the latter versions, Melkor also disperses agents throughout Arda, digging deep into the earth and constructing great pits and fortresses, as Arda is marred by darkness and rivers of fire.
+Driven out by Tulkas, Melkor broods in darkness, until Tulkas is distracted.
+Melkor destroys the Two Lamps and the Valar's land of Almaren.
+Arda is plunged into darkness and fire, and Melkor withdraws to Middle-earth.
+In later versions, Melkor also disperses agents throughout Arda, digging deep into the earth and constructing great pits and fortresses, as Arda is marred by darkness and rivers of fire.